bennett-nguyen/marlb/README.md

 # marlb
-A minimal estorical programming language for making simple melodies.
+A minimal esoteric programming language for making simple melodies.
 The name is suggested by my friend LOL!

 # Getting Started
 ```